5 Budget-Friendly Ways To Renovate Your Kitchen

 Your plans to renovate your kitchen don’t have to hit a snag because of a tight budget.
 First, however, you must plan carefully and decide what to retain, reface, or replace.

 Besides, a revamp doesn’t have to be a complete overhaul.
-Read on to learn how to spruce up your kitchen on a budget.
+Read on to learn how to spruce up your kitchen with everything from copper range hoods to on a budget.

 1. Update Your Cabinets